-The number of payers of the personal income tax is underestimated compared to external administrative statistics in the baseline of 2015 (ratio at 0.97).
-However, the number of payers of social insurance contributions is over-simulated by 6 % for the same year and decreased up to 3-4 % in 2016-2017.
+The number of payers of the personal income tax is in line with external administrative statistics in the baseline of 2013 (ratio at 1.02).
+However the number of payers of social insurance contributions is over-simulated by 12% for the same year.
 The latter is consistent with overestimation of the number of recipients of employment income in EUROMOD.
 The gap between the numbers of taxpayers recorded in external statistics and simulated in EUROMOD also points at the fact that the problem might be related to the high number of observations with short employment spells in EU-SILC (whose taxable income is lower than the tax allowance).
-For years after the baseline year of 2015 decreasing number of taxpayers simulated by the model and stable number of the employed reflects increasing tax allowances in Lithuania, which make a number of employed individuals not liable to pay personal income tax.
-We predict slight increase in the number of employees liable to pay personal income tax in 2018 as child tax allowance was abandoned.
+A slight overestimation of the number of taxpayers and tax revenues can also be related to tax evasion in Lithuania that is not currently accounted for in EUROMOD.
+For years after baseline year of 2013 decreasing number of taxpayers simulated by the model and stable number of employed reflects increasing tax allowances in Lithuania, which make of the employed not liable to pay personal income tax.